IT 116: Introduction to Scripting

 - But you cannot concatenate a string and a number

-- The values on both sides of the + must be
+- The values on both sides of a +

-- If they are not, you will get an error
+- If you do, you will get an error

 print("The value is" + value)